 The General Skilled Migration program is the pathway for skilled individuals who want to move to Australia.

-Applicants must satisfy the basic requirements at the time the visa application is submitted to the Department of Immigration, the following reflects the changes to the GSM program on the 1st of July, 2012:
+Applicants must satisfy the basic requirements at the time the visa application is submitted to the Department of Immigration.
+The following reflects the current rules:

-- A positive skills assessment from the appropriate assessing authority in the nominated occupation, which must appear on the Skilled Occupations List
+- A positive skills assessment from the appropriate assessing authority in the nominated occupation, which must appear on one or more of the skilled occupations lists

 In addition applicants must pass a points test, the components of which include: